Conformal inference for cell type annotation with graph-structured constraints: Discussion

 This paper contributes to the exploration of graph-structured problems by incorporating graph-structured constraints into conformal prediction methods.
 Additionally, we introduce a simple and efficient strategy to address the label shift model, expanding the applicability of our method.

 The idea of using conformal inference for cell type prediction in single-cell applications was first explored by \cite{khatri2022uncertainty}.
 However, their work is limited to standard conformal classification and does not consider the supplemental information encoded in the cell ontology.
-Our findings demonstrate that incorporating graph-structured constraints improves the interpretation of predictions, particularly in genomics applications such as single-cell RNA sequencing data.
-Despite these promising results, several challenges and limitations remain.
-Firstly, this work is restricted to acyclic graphs.
-Future research should aim to incorporate more complex graph structures into conformal prediction methods to enhance their applicability and robustness.
-Secondly, in the context of single-cell applications, further investigation is needed to identify the optimal preliminary steps for applying our method and the best strategies for dataset integration.

-Despite these challenges, our approach represents a step forward in generating more coherent conformal sets that align with the inherent relationships among classes.
-This alignment facilitates clearer and more intuitive interpretations of machine learning model predictions, contributing to more reliable and understandable outcomes in various applications.
+Our findings demonstrate that incorporating graph-structured constraints improves the interpretation of cell-type predictions in single-cell data, yielding prediction sets that are more coherent with the hierarchical relationships encoded in the ontology.

+A central contribution of our approach is the explicit integration of uncertainty quantification with the semantic structure provided by the cell ontology.
+Rather than committing to a single fine-grained label, even in cases where the model is intrinsically uncertain, our method outputs structured prediction sets with finite-sample guarantees.
+This allows downstream analyses to explicitly incorporate model uncertainty and leaves open different choices for how to resolve or propagate this uncertainty depending on the scientific question.
+In other words, the method does not dictate a single post-processing strategy but instead provides reliable information that can be flexibly exploited.
+Developing principled ways to propagate these uncertainty-aware outputs through downstream analysis pipelines is an important direction for future research.

+A second line of related work concerns hierarchical cell-type classification \citep[see e.g.][]{bernstein2021cello}.
+These methods aim to determine annotation granularity in a data-driven way, but lack formal uncertainty quantification.
+Consequently, they inherit the same issues as standard leaf-level classifiers: errors made at early stages of the hierarchy propagate downstream, and the user must rely on the quality of the trained hierarchical model, with no coverage guarantees.
+Our work is fundamentally different in this respect.
+By producing graph-constrained conformal prediction sets, we provide valid coverage at level $1-\alpha$ regardless of the underlying classifier’s accuracy.
+In practice, this means that the final label or set of labels reported by our approach is guaranteed to contain the correct cell type with the prescribed probability.